us-amlr/cs-phoc/README.md

 As described in the manuscript, raw data stored in the ***REMOVED*** database can be requested through the authors.

-If using the data, please cite as TODO
+The manuscript describing this data is in review.
+We ask that you do not publish with this data until the manuscript has been published.
+If you are interested in this project or this data before this time, please contact [sam.woodman@noaa.gov](mailto:sam.woodman@noaa.gov).

 ## Manuscript

-The CS-PHOC data paper is currently in prep.
-Manuscript access and citation details will be added here.
+The CS-PHOC data paper has been submitted, and is currently in review.

+Manuscript access and citation details will be updated here as they become available.

 ## Repo structure